-- In the five-year period between 2009-2013, 58 women in the UK died as a result of substance misuse (alcohol and/or drugs) either during their pregnancy or up to one year later.
+- In the three-year period between 2016-2018, 14 women in the UK died as a result of substance misuse (alcohol and/or drugs) either during their pregnancy or up to one year later.

 - Clinicians need to ensure that their attitude does not prevent women who misuse substances from accessing the care and support that they need.

 - A recent significant change in mental state or new symptoms, new thoughts or acts of self-harm or new and persistent expressions of inadequacy as a mother are all 'red flags' for urgent senior psychiatric assessment.

 - Primary postpartum haemorrhage is defined as loss of more than 500 ml of blood during the first 24 hours:

 - Normally, 200-600 ml of blood are lost before myometrial retraction plus strong uterine contractions stop flow.